primergrey/browser-support/README.md

 ## Capabilities

 ### Supported Operating Systems
-Operating systems are determined using a combination of `navigator.platform` and `navigator.userAgent`
+Currently, operating systems are determined using PHP's `get_browser()` output.
+Ideally this is transitioned over to a solution that is entirely Javascript.

 * Mac OS X
 * Windows